AlexanderKM/ExampleKafka/README.md

 ## Requirements

-- java 8
+- Java 8
-- kafka 1.0.0
+- Kafka 1.0.0
-- a running kafka cluster to produce to and consume from
+- A running kafka cluster to produce to and consume from

 ## Setup